Joey-Destroyah/NKDR-ReOptimized/README.md

 == TO DO ==

-Add W76 MIRVS (using the preexisiting MIRV models; Credits to Harpwner ofc) Fine-tune MLRS Rockets and try to fix their cluster bomb explosions
+✅ Add W76 MIRVS (using the preexisiting MIRV models; Credits to Harpwner ofc)

+Fine-tune MLRS Rockets and try to fix their cluster bomb explosions

+Whatever is suggested that doesn't require modelling experience since i've never done blender